 It’s Wednesday and I am still feeling sore from trying my first [Solidcore] class at the Mt.
-Vernon Triangle location in DC on Monday.
+Vernon Triangle location in DC on Monday, did you follow along on Instagram?
 Being a cardio and strength training girl, it’s hard for me to slow down and focus on small movements, holds, and pulses, but I know part of any good fitness plan is challenge and variety.
 A [Solidcore] workout was just that for me, 50 minutes of high intensity, low-impact slow movements, that lengthen and tone your entire body.
 Here is what to expect and my review of a [Solidcore] class.

 [Solidcore] Class Details